|

 I made the Honor

-Roll for nine years.
+Roll for nine straight years and finished in

-the shrew did not expect was being forced to keep working in
+she would be forced to keep working in

-Infuriated, the mistress took it out on me.
+Infuriated, the Mistress took it out on me.
 Lacking a

 backbone, Dad decided it was easier to abandon me than stand